derekson333/Spillin-Beans/README.md

-# UNH-Group5-Project2

 # Spillin' Beans
 This application allows users to create and share recipes including ingredients, instructions, and a picture of their dish.

+## User Stories

+* As a user, I want to load the website and preview other registered users recipes.

-* Users are able to create secure accounts and store their recipes in their own digital cookbook
+* As a user, I want to be able to create a secure account.

-* Recipes are shared throughout the site and can be freely browsed
-* Recipes include a name, description, cook time, prep time, ingredients, a picture, and instructions to make it
+* As a registered user, I want to create and post my own recipes to the site including details about the recipe and a picture.

+* As a registered user, I want to be able to view other registered users recipes.

 ## Where to Find It
 The application is deployed [here](http://spillin-beans.herokuapp.com/).